Skip to content

 Technology Description

-Python Used for the translation module, API development, and database interactions.
+Python Core implementation language for the matcher and database interactions.

 Main Sequence Diagram